New Feature: Posts

 • Developments in your personal life

 Keep in mind that ETChster isn’t Facebook or Instagram.
 Think of your posts as being an additional way to get to know you for other community members and strangers you hope will become fans of you as an artist.
+Learn more about getting started with a free artist website.

 If you’re an ETChster community member, be sure you transfer your Etchings when you make a sale so that the purchaser has a free art collecting app.